MicrosoftDocs/sdk-api/sdk-api-src/content/tapi3if/nn-tapi3if-itphonedevicespecificevent.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">ITPhoneDeviceSpecificEvent</b> interface inherits from the <a href="/previous-versions/windows/desktop/api/oaidl/nn-oaidl-idispatch">IDispatch</a> interface. <b>ITPhoneDeviceSpecificEvent</b> also has these types of members:
+The <b>ITPhoneDeviceSpecificEvent</b> interface inherits from the <a href="/previous-versions/windows/desktop/api/oaidl/nn-oaidl-idispatch">IDispatch</a> interface. <b>ITPhoneDeviceSpecificEvent</b> also has these types of members: